edw/braille-framebuffer/README.md

 Returns true if the pixel at (x,y) is "white."

-`bfb_set_attr(bfb *b, int x, int y, unsigned int sgr)`
+`bfb_set_attr(bfb *b, int x, int y, unsigned int sgr1, unsigned int sgr2, unsigned int sgr3, )`

-Set's the ANSI SGR ("select graphic rendition") code for the block that contains (x,y).
-Note `bfb_fput()` will keep track of the precviously-set SGR code and will not output a new escape sequence if the code has not changed.
+Set's the ANSI SGR ("select graphic rendition") codes for the block that contains (x,y).
+Note `bfb_fput()` will keep track of the precviously-set SGR codes for each provided code argument and will not output a new escape sequence if 1) that particlar code (e.g. `sgr2`) has not changed since the previously printed chunk or 2) the code is the same any SGR code that preceded it in the current chunk.
+This approach is intended to allow all SGR codes to be set to zero by default and have the output appear as expected.
 The number of SGR escape sequences sent will be the sum of the SGR code _transitions_ within a framebuffer.

 That's about it.
 Pull requests welcome.